muchenliu/personal-travel-accountant/README.md

 ## Phase 4: Task 3
 - If I have more time to work on the project, I will increase the cohesion of the TravelAccountantApp. <br>
-  (ex. create new classes which responsible displaying menu, process expense, process traveling partner, and process cash + budget.)
+  (ex. create new classes in ui which responsible displaying menu, process expense, process traveling partner, and process cash + budget.)